mirstuk/javascript-cardio-session-3/README.md

 ex. a = [-1, 150, 190, 170, -1, -1, 160, 180]

 sortByHeight(a) == [-1, 150, 160, 170, -1, -1, 180, 190]

+### CHALLENGE 5: MISSING LETTERS

+Find the missing letter in the passed letter range and return it.
+If all letters are present, return undefined

+ex. missingLetters("abce") == "d"

+ex. missingLetters("abcdefghjklmno") == "i"

+ex. missingLetters("abcdefghijklmnopqrstuvwxyz") == undefined